Create a seasonal campaign

-If you're paying by bank transfer, make sure that it goes through on time
+If you're paying with Bank Transfer, make sure it goes through on time

-You can check what your balance is, and see if recent payments have been applied.
+You can check what your balance is, and see if recent payments were applied.

 In the previous AdWords experience, click the gear icon and then click Billing & payments.

-In the new Google Ads experience, click the tools icon in the upper right corner of your account, then under 'Setup', click Billing & payments.
-Work out which Google Ads experience you're using.
+In the new Google Ads experience, click the tools icon in the upper right corner of your account, then under "Setup," click Billing & payments.
+Determine which Google Ads experience you're using.

 We also send you an email once we receive fund transfers.
 Please be aware that a reference number is necessary for us to connect your payment to your account.

-The delay between the initiation of the payment and the actual receipt of the funds can take up to two weeks, so keep this in mind when the festive season is approaching!
+The delay between the initiation of the payment and the actual reception of the funds can take up to two weeks, so keep this in mind when the festive season is approaching!